helium/longfi-platformio/platformio.md

 NOTE: Prior to attempting to upload your binary make sure any terminal session that might be attached to the debug comm port has been deleted.
-Occasionally but not always, PlatformIO will automatically close the comm port, if it does not upload errors will occur.
+Occasionally but not always, PlatformIO will automatically close the comm port, if it does not upload errors will occger Click on the Extensiur.

 ![](assets/heltec-cubecell-htcc-ab01-arduino-upload.png)
 Successful upload example, your results will vary.

+ger
+Click on the Extensiger
+Click on the Extensi
 #### Viewing Target Device Serial Output <a id="viewing-serial-output"></a>

 When your firmware update completes, the board will reset, and begin by joining the network.